Vertiv Holdings Co (VRT) Shares Down Despite Recent Market Volatility

-Vertiv Holdings Co (NYSE: VRT)’s stock price has decreased by -2.32 compared to its previous closing price of 13.77.
-However, the company has seen a gain of 0.98% in its stock price over the last five trading days.
+Vertiv Holdings Co (NYSE: VRT)’s stock price has decreased by -0.15 compared to its previous closing price of 13.09.
+However, the company has experienced a -1.13% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Vertiv Holdings Co (NYSE: VRT) Right Now?

-The price-to-earnings ratio for Vertiv Holdings Co (NYSE: VRT) is 66.26x, which is above its average ratio.
+The price-to-earnings ratio for Vertiv Holdings Co (NYSE: VRT) is 64.48x, which is above its average ratio.
 Moreover, the 36-month beta value for VRT is 1.47.
-Analysts have varying opinions on the stock, with 8 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 0 as “sell.”

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio